10 Healing Hobbies That Helped Me Survive Trauma

 Because I needed to remember that life still grows from dark places.

 My hands first touched soil when I could barely get out of bed.
-I wasn’t thinking about healing, I was just trying to keep a basil plant alive.
-But day after day, I checked on it.
-Watered it.
-Whispered apologies when I forgot.
-And still, it grew.
+I wasn’t thinking about healing, I was just trying to keep a basil plant alive that I had planted too close to my tomatoes and it was being crowded.
+Day after day, I checked on it and watered it.
+I would whisper apologies when I forgot to take care of it, and still, it grew.

-Soon, I had mint.
-Tomatoes.
-Strawberries.
-My kitchen filled with the scent of living things.
-I watched leaves unfurl like trust.
-Flowers opened like lungs.
+Soon, I had mint and tomatoes in a hydroponic system, strawberries in my front yard.
+My kitchen filled with the scent of living things for the first time in my life.
+I watched leaves unfurl like trust coming back to life and flowers opening like lungs breathing for the first time in too long.
 My grief didn’t go away…but it had company.

 Start here: Indoor Herb Garden Starter Kit